yamanyume/yamanyume.github.io/_pages/about.md

 Recent News
 ------
+- **[Apr 25, 2025]**: I will be attending CHI 2025 in person!
+Please stop by and check out two coauthored papers on Web3 social media and improving accessibility for blind sellers in C2C marketplaces.
+I would be happy to chat!

 - **[Oct 18, 2024]**: One paper accepted at IEEE Symposium on Security and Privacy 2025 (S&P2025)!
 The research explores teenagers' and parents' risk perceptions and mitigation strategies regarding the use of Generative AI platforms.
 I'll be presenting in San Francisco, CA, during May 2025!

 - **[Oct 11, 2024]**: One paper accepted at Group 2025!
 I'll be presenting in Hilton Head Island, SC, on January 12, 2025!